Description

 History

-The origins of Riso di Baraggia Biellese e Vercellese PDO date back to the XVI and XVII centuries, as demonstrated by a decision made by Salussola town council in 1606.
-Since then, the cultivation of this extremely high quality rice has become increasingly more important.
-The irrigated rice plain also contributed to the national unification, thanks to the canal named after Camillo Benso, the Count of Cavour.
-It took four years (1863-1866) and 15,000 workers to supply water to a large part of the Novarese and Lomellina countryside; it represents one of the most important land reclamation and irrigation infrastructures of the new Italy.
-More recently, the special characteristics of the rice produced in the Baraggia area were described and highlighted by numerous articles published in the monthly Giornale di Risilcultura, published by the former Istituto Sperimentale di Risicoltura of Vercelli, between 1912 and1952.
+The origins of Riso di Baraggia Biellese e Vercellese PDO date back to the 16th and 17th centuries, as evidenced by a decision made by the Salussola town council in 1606.
+Since then, the cultivation of this unique rice has become increasingly more important.
+In the 1900s, the special characteristics of the rice produced in the Baraggia area were described and highlighted in numerous articles published between 1912 and 1952 in the monthly journal the Giornale di Risilcultura, published by the former Istituto Sperimentale di Risicoltura of Vercelli.
+In 2006, the scientific committee appointed by the European Commission for new Geographical Indications confirmed "the exceptional specificity of the production area."

 Gastronomy

 Riso di Baraggia Biellese e Vercellese PDO should be kept in a cool, dry place away from direct sunlight.
-It can be cooked in many different ways, depending on the type of rice.
-The Arborio variety is ideal for creamy or gratin risotto.
+It can be cooked in many different ways, depending on the variety.
+The Arborio variety is ideal for creamy or risotto and gratins.
 The Baldo variety is perfect for oven-baking and timbale, whereas the Balilla variety is suitable for traditional recipes and all types of rice-based cakes and desserts.
-The Carnaroli variety is ideal for risotto and rice salads and the S. Andrea variety for soups, traditional risotto, rice flans, risi e bisi (risotto with peas).
-Loto rice is extremely tasty and consistent, ideal for risotto and side dishes, both of which can also be made with the Gladio variety.
+The Carnaroli variety is ideal for risottos and rice salads, and the S. Andrea variety for soups, traditional risotto, rice flans, and risotto with peas.
+Loto rice is extremely tasty and consistent, ideal for risottos and side dishes, both of which can also be made with the Gladio variety.

 Marketing

-The product is marketed as Riso di Baraggia Biellese e Vercellese PDO in the following varieties: Arborio, Baldo, Balilla, Carnaroli, S. Andrea, Loto and Gladio.
-It is packaged in fabric bags or small plastic-coated bags weighing 250 and 500 g, 1, 2 and 5 kg.
+The product is marketed as Riso di Baraggia Biellese e Vercellese PDO, in the following varieties: Arborio, Baldo, Balilla, Carnaroli, S. Andrea, Loto and Gladio.
+It is packed in small and large fabric or plastic bags weighing 250 g, 500 g and 1, 2 and 5 kg.

 Distinctive Features